Differences between PROMIS Measures

 Pediatric Self-report versus Parent Proxy Report

-- Parent-proxy report can be used when the child is too young, cognitively impaired, or too ill to complete a measure.
+- Parents can report on their children when the child is too young, cognitively impaired, or too ill to complete a measure.

-- Self-report and parent-proxy report are not equivalent.
+- Self-report and parent proxy report scores are not equivalent.

 Physical Function, Mobility, and Upper Extremity